Search and Hit Enter

 Finally, making one big panna cotta is also an option.
 You could use a silicon loaf tin and slice off pieces of the panna cotta like a cake, or a round tin for a flan adjacent aesthetic.

-The silicone muffin tins I have are 1/3 cup (80ml) capacity and this makes 7-8 panna cotta.
+The silicone muffin tins I have are Australian 1/3 cup (80ml) capacity and this makes 7-8 panna cotta.
 Keep this in mind if you use a different sized vessel.

 An aerial image of three white chocolate panna cotta on a scalloped white plate atop a white marble table.
 The panna cotta are topped with cooked strawberries with a bright red sauce